Hydrophytes are well adapted to aquatic environments.

 The leaves are lacking stomata, cuticle and palisade parenchyma.
 The leaves are thin, flexible and sessile.
 The internal structure shows the absence of mechanical tissue, a central cavity, and aerenchymatous cortex.
 There is a protecting covering of mucilage all over the plant surface.
 The color of the plants is dull pale-green.

-It is submerged, flowering plant that grows abundantly in fresh water ponds, tanks, and water courses.
+The Vallisneria is submerged hydrophyte, flowering plant that grows abundantly in freshwater ponds, tanks, and water courses.
 The plant is attached to the substratum by means of adventitious roots.
-The stem is reduced to root stock which bears large, radical leaves.
+The stem is reduced to rootstock which bears large, radical leaves.
 The leaves are large and ribbon-shaped, multicostate and entire.